RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * `qualtricsFields` - list containing objects each having a `field` and `value`.
 Each of these is appended to the link as query strings to be passed as meta-data for the survey response.
   * `field` and `value` must be strings. `value` can also be the value of a <a href="#Variables">variable</a> at that point in time.
   * `value` should not contain characters &, = or ?
+* `continueStrings` - list of strings containing custom answers that the user can send in order to continue from the survey
+  * e.g., can be used to input survey completion codes, to ensure interaction does not continue until the survey is completed

 Example question that shows the question text and then prompts the user to fill out a survey, passing the meta-data of the user's unique ID, as well as the current stage and the experimental condition.